MacroPower/kclipper/README.md

 Versions are tagged independently of upstream KCL, e.g. kclx `v0.1.0` maps to kcl `v0.10.10`, but kclx releases still follow semver with consideration for upstream KCL changes. e.g., bumping upstream KCL's major version will bump this project's major version as well.
 I considered using a version strategy like `v0.1.0-kcl0.10.0`, but decided against it for simplicity and compatibility with other tools (like goreleaser, your renovate config, etc.)

+To use kclx with ArgoCD, you can follow [this guide](https://www.kcl-lang.io/docs/user_docs/guides/gitops/gitops-quick-start) to set up the KCL ConfigManagementPlugin.
+You just need to substitute the official kcl image with a kclx image.

 ## Included Plugins

 ### Helm